andrewscouten/CrisisOfCrowns/obsidian/(3) Sessions/(2) Season 2/Session 56.md

 ---
 Advice from [[Eret]]
 - Take a very close look at a number of your most outlying clans... [[Clan Kragmaw]] and [[Clan Rootrot]]...
 Both have deeper ties to the basters band than they believe
-- Notable ally to a member of the kingstone...
+- Notable ally to a member of the king-stone...
 Those who have survived the [[Nameless Company]]'s attention have allied themselves with [[Moreth Stone]] not for his kingship but to get vengeance on us
 - The honor guard of [[Novamere]], red green and yellow are true, but orange might be bested by blue
 	- To be of these guards, all banners sworn to [[House Harwyn]], current head is the red,
 - [[Willa]] asks about the symbol of the [[False Queen]] found in the cultist we fought last session...
 Some people have been seen with it